JiyangJiang/BrainMRIpipelines/ASL/FSL BASIL/README.md

-# Processing single-PLD ASL data from MAS, OATS and SCS with FSL's BASIL GUI
+# Processing single-PLD ASL data from OATS and SCS with FSL's BASIL GUI

 *Refer to [BASIL website](https://asl-docs.readthedocs.io/en/latest/#) for full content*